 Launch files

-So far we have been running each node manual which may get tiring.
+So far we have been running each node manually which may get tiring.

 This is where ROS